-If the local office does not approve the pet, tenants can make an application to the Victorian Civil and Administrative Tribunal (VCAT) within 14 days from the date the pet request form is received.
+If the local office does not approve the pet, renters can make an application to the Victorian Civil and Administrative Tribunal (VCAT) within 14 days from the date the pet request form is received.
 VCAT will then decide about the pet.

 In the case of an assistance dog, consent cannot be refused at all.

-Tenants who request to keep a pet at their property, should:
+Renters who request to keep a pet at their property, should:

 - Comply with local council by-laws regarding the pet